The problem: AI agents don't read your Confluence

 None of it is accessible to the AI agents that are increasingly writing your production code.

 When a developer asks Claude Code, Cursor, or Codex to build a component, the model works from its training data and whatever's in the immediate codebase.
 It doesn't know your design principles have a specific position on information density.
 It doesn't know your team avoids tooltip patterns in favour of inline disclosure.
-It doesn't know that your accessibility requirements aren't aspirational — they're hard requirements that block deployment.
+It doesn't know that your accessibility requirements aren't aspirational.
+They're hard requirements that block deployment.

 So it guesses.
 And its guesses are competent, generic, and wrong for your product.

-AGENTS.md: Onboarding Docs for AI
+AGENTS.md: onboarding docs for AI

 The solution I landed on is an AGENTS.md file in the root of the codebase.
-It's a Markdown file — readable by both humans and AI agents — that contains the standards, patterns, and constraints that any contributor to the codebase needs to know.
-Including the non-human ones.
+It's a Markdown file, readable by both humans and AI agents, that contains the standards, patterns, and constraints that any contributor to the codebase needs to know, including the non-human ones.

 An effective AGENTS.md covers: